 One of the first publicly funded shelters, the Shelter for Domestic Violence Survivors has provided safe refuge and on-site social services for survivors of domestic violence and their children since 1977.
 The shelter consists of 13 furnished apartments, each shared by two families.
 During their time-limited length of stay, residents are educated on family safety, non-violent relationship choices, economic self-sufficiency, and finding and maintaining permanent housing.

 The shelter accepts both self and agency referrals.
 The applicant must be a domestic violence survivor with children, and live outside of the Henry Street Settlement catchment area.
-Families must have an open public assistance case, or be willing to apply for assistance.

 On-site services and programs include: